 We have been in this industry since 1992 and have provided hundreds of millions in inheritance advances to heirs country-wide.
 You can trust our expertise and friendly staff to provide a free, no-obligation consultation.
 Our experts will walk you through the Oklahoma probate process and answer any questions.

 Inheritance Funding has no hidden fees or monthly payments, and credit and income will never be an issue.
-You don’t need to wait to get your inheritance — call us now to gain access quickly.
+Skip the long probate wait and the risks of an inheritance loan.
+You don’t need to sacrifice to get your inheritance — call us now to gain access quickly.

 Why Wait?
 Get Your Inheritance Now!